CaringCaribou/caringcaribou/documentation/dump.md

 Timestamp: 1724267097.819252        ID: 00a7    S Rx                DL:  8    4d d7 5f 76 fd a1 97 1d     Channel: can0
 ```

-Example use of __dumping only messages with filtered arbitration ID 0x0a7 in candump format:__
+Example of __dumping only messages with filtered arbitration ID 0x0a7 in candump format:__
 ```
 $ caringcaribou dump -c -f output_filtered2.txt 0x0a7